Getting Started with API

-A quick note: Many of the API interfaces provided by FIRERPA return native proto classes.
-You can directly access these values through the attributes of the output, or by viewing the proto definition.
-For example, if an interface returns the following value, you can access a specific field as shown in the example.
+Many API interfaces provided by the FIRERPA Python client library return native proto classes.
+You can directly access field values through the attributes of the output result, or refer to the proto definitions in the rpc directory to understand the attributes available under different results.
+For example, if a certain interface returns the following result, you can access specific fields as shown in the example.

 >>> result = status.get_battery_info()